sacreutz/djangopoll/README.md

-This application uses a sqlite server and django to create a basic web-poll application with an admin superuser.
+This application uses a sqlite server and django framework to create a basic web-poll application with an admin superuser.

-Form elements, views, and models are demonstrated here as well as HTML form elements.
+Form elements, views, and models are demonstrated here as well as an HTML form elements.

+Now with tests!